Yu Zhengsheng: Personal life

 Yu is married to Zhang Zhikai (张志凯 (Zhāng Zhìkǎi)), the daughter of Zhang Zhenhuan.
 They have a son.
 Yu was said to be friends with former leader Deng Xiaoping and his family, including Deng Xiaoping's son Deng Pufang.
 After the senior Deng left politics, Yu was said to have served as his family's proxy within the Chinese government.
 He is known to speak without relying on script, and is often called "Lao Yu" by people familiar with him.

 Brother's defection

 Yu's brother, Yu Qiangsheng, defected to the United States in 1985.
-After defecting, Qiangsheng informed the U.S. government that Larry Wu-Tai Chin, a retired CIA analyst, was actually a spy for the Chinese government.
-According to rumors reported by The Times of London, Yu Qiangsheng was assassinated by Chinese secret agents in Latin America after his defection and placement in witness protection.
+After defecting, Qiangsheng informed the U.S. government that Larry Wu-tai Chin, a retired CIA analyst, was actually a spy for the Chinese government.